 Julia also urged the audience to eschew shortcuts: it isn’t enough to have people simply tell you their experience—you may not get the whole story, which is why field research is important.
 She shared another example: at IDEO, the team was tasked with designing an easy-open pill bottle for people with arthritis.
 One research subject reported she had no difficulty opening her bottles—however, when the team took a closer look, they learned she’d taken the Gordian knot approach, and was cutting her pill bottles open with a meat slicer.

 Moderator Michelle Peralta, Director of Early-Stage Banking at SVB, summed it up: “The more immersive the experience, the easier the design comes.
 It practically builds itself.”

 Inclusivity isn’t just a moral and ethical necessity—it makes good business sense…

-Essentially, if your company is building a product intended for universal use, product tests and iterations should involve different perspectives, abilities, and experiences.
-“Be willing to listen,” KR added. “and build from there.”
+Essentially, if a company is building a product intended for universal use, product tests and iterations should involve different perspectives, abilities, and experiences.
+“Be willing to listen,” KR emphasized, “and build from there.”

 …as long as you’re mindful about the recruiting process.

-Finally, Michelle also asked the panel to “de-villainize” the lack of knowledge or access—how do we encourage companies to fix problematic biases?
-How do we point out mistakes or exclusionary practices without making people feel attacked?
+Finally, Michelle also asked the panel to “de-villainize” the lack of knowledge or access—how do we encourage companies to fix problematic biases, and point out mistakes or exclusionary practices without making people feel attacked?
 Most of the time, company leaders have no idea they’ve been excluding anyone at all (as Tobiah put it, “It’s called unconscious bias for a reason.
 You don’t think about it until you’re forced to.”)

 For companies unsure where to begin, start by building an inclusive design team, Tobiah suggested.
 “Put a name and a value on different types of experience,” they added, depending on what’s important to highlight or fix in your product.
 “And just begin with bite-sized changes.
 It’s never too late to get started.”